WAYS TO SERVE AT

 Teaching + Leading

 If you want to share the life of Christ with others through teaching or leading adults or children, we have opportunities for you to use your gifts.
-Our Gems, Cadets youth group and Sunday School classes are led by people with a vision for ministry and heart for Christ.
+Our youth group and Sunday School classes (both youth and adult) are led by people with a vision for ministry and heart for Christ.

 Our Card Stampers group was started in 2005, by two First CRC Deacons for relationship evangelism and fellowship.
 Participants have met once per month on a Saturday afternoon for over 14 years, with more than 50 women enjoying the creative card design process.
 Approximately 600 cards are created in a year’s time.
 The cards are offered for free for birthdays, anniversaries, condolences and thank you's.
 Anyone can choose a card, fill it out and place it in the mailboxes in the foyer, or mail a car